 We Love our Sea Ranch Storm Weather

 However, we know to temper our excitement with great caution.
-This weekend’s storm weather conditions promise to include high surf, flooded roads, wind felled trees and even power outages.
+Stormy weather conditions promise to include high surf, flooded roads, wind felled trees, and even power outages.

 So we want to make sure you are ready for this or any other storm weather you may encounter during our fall and winter rainy season.
 Be sure you follow our updates on our Facebook Page announcing emergency information including road closures and power outages.